Properties of the reconciled distributions for Gaussian and count forecasts: Case study: modeling extreme market events

 Credit default swaps (CDS) are financial instruments that guarantee insurance against the possible default of a given company (called ``reference company'') to the buyer.
 The CDS price is a function of the probability of default estimated by the market for that company.
 Thus, a high value of the CDS spread corresponds to an increase in the risk of a company default.

-Following \parencite{raunig2011value}, an \textit{extreme market event} takes place when the value of the CDS spread on a given day exceeds the 90-th percentile of its distribution in the last trading year.
-In particular, we forecast the extreme market events for the companies of the Euro Stoxx 50 index (\url{https://www.stoxx.com/}), in the period 2005-2018.
+Following \cite{raunig2011value}, an \textit{extreme market event} takes place when the value of the CDS spread on a given day exceeds the 90-th percentile of its distribution in the last trading year.
+In particular, we forecast the extreme market events for the companies of the Euro Stoxx 50 index (\url{https://www.stoxx.com/}) in the period 2005-2018, which includes 3508 trading days.
 As in \cite{agosto2020tree}, we consider the 29 companies included in the index having a regularly quoted CDS and we divide them into five economic sectors: Financial (FIN), Information and Communication Technology (ICT), Manufacturing (MFG), Energy (ENG), and Trade (TRD).
 Following \cite{agosto2022multivariate}, we start from the CDS spread time series retrieved from Bloomberg and we count the daily number of extreme events for each sector, obtaining five daily time series.
-The series - for a total of 3508 data points each - have low counts and a high frequency of zeros (Table~\ref{tab:descr}); they are all intermittent, with large average inter-demand interval (ADI).
+The series include 3508 data points each; they have low counts and a high frequency of zeros (Table~\ref{tab:descr}); they are all intermittent, with large average inter-demand interval (ADI).